get-convex/action-cache/README.md

 If the return value changes, it is important to change the name so you don't get unexpected values.

+### Updating the cache before it expires

+It's convenient to lazily run the action when there is a cache miss.
+However, this means that some requests will be slow, and many competeing requests may race to all run the action and populate the cache.

+You can avoid this by calling `fetch` with the `force` option.
+This will force the action to run and update the cache, even if there is a cache hit.
+In the meantime, other requests will get a cache hit.

+If you call this from a cron job, the cache will always have an entry (unless the action fails).

 ### Clearing values

 To clear old values, you can: